THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We had my cousins Bill & Chistie and their daughters Sarah and Carolyn aboard.
-Bill and Christie had a little nausea, while Carolyn actually joined the Starry Horizons hall of fame (for up-chucking).
+Bill and Christie were a little nauseous, while Carolyn actually joined the Starry Horizons hall of fame (for up-chucking).
 Sarah, thankfully, didn’t get seasick, which is especially good because she is sailing to Dominica with us.
-We saw a lot of flying fish, and even saw what we think was a pilot whale.
+We saw a lot of flying fish and even saw what we think was a pilot whale.

-We were less than 2 miles from our destination in Deshaies when we tarted to hear an unusual clunking noise from the port transom.
+We were less than 2 miles from our first destination in Guadeloupe when we started to hear an unusual clunking noise from the port transom.
 David stuck our GoPro under the water to film and see what was going on.
 We’d snagged a trap float in our rudder.
 While the float was no longer attached to the trap, it was caught on our rudder and banging along.
 We tried a few things to stop the boat, deciding the most effective thing was to just put the sails down and turn the starboard engine on, just in case.
-David jumped in and got most of the line out, and then I turned the rudder to both sides to make sure we still had full movement.
+David jumped in and removed most of the line.
+I turned the rudder to both sides to make sure we still had full movement.

 We motored the last few minutes into Deshaies and had our anchor set by 5.
 Even with stopping to fix the rudder, we covered about 45 miles in 6 hours (7.5 knots average).

-David went ashore to clear in and when he came back the 6 of us went to shore to check out the town.
+David went ashore to clear us into Guadeloupe, and when he came back the six of us went to shore to check out the town.
 It was dark by then, but there was a lot to see in the restaurants and shops.
-We picked up a few grocery items from the supperette and poked our heads in to corner stores and practiced our French Ps and Qs.
+We picked up a few grocery items from the superette and poked our heads into corner stores and practiced our French Ps and Qs.

-Aunt Lois and Uncle Jim flew from Antigua to Guadeloupe, and stayed at the Habitation Grande-Anse, just 3 miles north.
+Jim and Lois were staying at the Habitation Grande-Anse, just 3 miles north.
 Bill rented a car to make it easier for us all to see each other.

 We arrived back in the city center looking for an early dinner.
 We had some difficulty because it was an awkward time of night – most places weren’t open until later.
-The other difficulty was with it being New Years Eve, a lot of places had full reservations.
-We ended up having drinks and appetizers at L’Mer outside and then coming back to Starry Horizons for a simple dinner of pan fried chicken with sautéed garlic and onions, gnocchi, and courquettes (zucchini).
+The other difficulty was with it being New Year’s Eve, a lot of places had full reservations.
+We ended up having drinks and appetizers at L’Mer outside and then coming back to Starry Horizons for a simple dinner of pan-fried chicken with sautéed garlic and onions, gnocchi, and courgettes (zucchini).

-Sone of us were determined to make it to midnight.
-We played uno, stargazed, and talked.
+Some of us were determined to stay up till midnight.
+We played UNO, stargazed, and talked.
 David wusses out at 11:30, but the rest of us cheered the new with sparklers on the bow before hitting the sack.

 After about two hours we got to the parking lot.
-From there, we passed over the log, and kept following the river for another 20 minutes.
-When we came to the fork we took the left, and kept going until we reached the “waterfall”.
-Now I think in the wet season there’s more water so there is an actual fall, but for us it was more of a beautiful rock formation.
-Us girls all got into the water to rinse and cool off.
+From there, we kept following the river for another 20 minutes.
+When we came to the fork we took the left and kept going until we reached the “waterfall”.
+In the wet season there’s more water so there is an actual fall, but for us it was more of a beautiful rock formation.
+The girls all got into the water to rinse and cool off.

 We walked/climbed/mountain goated back to the parking lot, from which we took the roads back down into town.
 By then it was 2:30 and we needed some food and water.
 Uncle Jim and Aunt Lois were having lunch at L’Mer, so we stopped in too for some lunch and ice cream sundaes, both of which were very good.

-On the 2nd, Bill picked Jim and Lois up in the car and drive down to the Coisteau National Marine Park, while the rest of us sailed Starry Horizons down.
+On the 2nd, Bill picked Jim and Lois up in the car and drive down to the Cousteau National Marine Park, while the rest of us sailed Starry Horizons down.
 It was a great sail, full main and genoa.
-We anchored off the beach on he mainland, and dinghied in to pick up Bill, Jim and Lois.
+We anchored off the beach on the mainland and dinghied in to pick up Bill, Jim, and Lois.
 We all had sandwiches on Starry Horizons and then Bill, Christie, Sarah, Carolyn and I went over to Pigeon Island for a snorkel.

 Pigeon Island is a fairly big tourist attraction.
-There were a few dive and snorkel boats, but what is most impressive is that there are kayrentals on the mainland, so you can paddle about half a mile to the island.
-Pigeon island is actually two separate islands connected by a sand bar, deep enough to swim over.
+There were a few dive and snorkel boats, but what is most impressive is that there are kayak rentals on the mainland, so you can paddle about half a mile to the island.
+Pigeon Island is actually two separate islands connected by a sandbar, deep enough to swim over.
 We tied Little Dipper up to a mooring (a yellow one – white ones are for commercial boats).
-We all went snorkeling, we checked out the other side of the sand bar, but thought the water was clearer on theside.
-The snorkeling was a little minimal, because the reef dropped off fairly quickly into deep water.
-But there were large schools of fish, especially black trigger fish.
+We all went snorkeling, we checked out the other side of the sandbar, but thought the water was clearer on that side.
+The snorkeling was a little minimal because the reef dropped off fairly quickly into deep water.
+But there were large schools of fish, especially black triggerfish.

 From there we had to say goodbye to most of the family.
 Only Sarah is staying with us for another week.
 Everyone else had an early flight back to the states the next morning, so they stayed in a hotel for their last night in Guadeloupe.

 This anchorage is fairly close to Basse-Terre but is significantly more protected than Basse-Terre, unless you go into the marina.
 The bus makes it easy to get into town.
-We had a nice sail down, and anchored in 30′ of water.
-The cove is very small, with a lot of fishing boats.
-As the daylight faded I went for a quick snorkel and spotted 6 Lionfish.
-I need a snare and to learn how to safely prep them.
+We had a nice sail down and anchored in 30′ of water.
+The cove is very small, with a lot of local fishing boats.
+As the daylight faded I went for a quick snorkel and spotted six lionfish.
+I need a snare and to learn how to safely prep them for eating.

-Sarah and I decided to at least get off the boat for a bit and venture out.
-We hiked up the road for a ways.
-It is a very quiet, run down residential area.
+Sarah and I went to check out the area around Anse a la Barque – there’s not much there.
+We hiked up the road a bit.
+It is a very quiet, run-down residential area.
 We found bus stops though, which would help us the next day.
 We also found a star fruit tree and picked some fruit to take home.
 At night, we took the dive light I gave David for Christmas and strapped it to our dive ladder.
 After a little while, we had a large school of fish swimming beneath us.